 Until then, cannabis is likely going to remain illegal under current laws.
 If you need cannabis for medical or recreational purposes — your best bet is to grow your own weed seeds at home.

 However, you must understand the risks associated with cultivating marijuana seeds in Texas.
-If you’re ready to make the jump and grow your own weed — find the best cannabis seed strains at MSNL Seed Bank or ILGM today!
+If you’re ready to make the jump and grow your own weed — find the best cannabis seed strains at Herbies Seeds or ILGM today!

 Interested in cannabis laws for other US states?
 Click here: Buy Weed Seeds in the United States